Andasibe-Mantadia National Park

 This is one of the easiest parks in Madagascar to visit from the capital city, Antananarivo, with a 3-hour drive east on a paved road, Route Nationale 2 (RN 2).
 While Analamazaotra and park headquarters are short walks from Antsapanana on the RN 2, special transport must be arranged or hired from local hotels to reach Mantadia.
 Hikes ranging from 1–6 hours are typically available in both parts of the park.
 A local guide is required for visitors entering either part of the park.

 History

 The Analamazaotra (or Périnet) Special Reserve (ASR), known locally as Andasibe after the nearby village, was once part of the larger Mantadia National Park which also included Maromizaha Classified Forest to the southeast and Anosibe an’ala to the south.
 However logging and deforestation for farming has resulted in these parks now being isolated.

 The main threat to this park comes from the disappearance of adjoining habitat outside the park.
 This disappearance has been caused primarily by logging and replacement of rain-forest with commercial Australian eucalyptus and Chinese pine forests, and to a lesser extent by slash-and-burn cultivation for rice agriculture, which is exacerbated by the extremely high population growth rate and poverty in rural Madagascar.

+In 2025, the park was designated as a biosphere reserve by UNESCO.